Angularity-Space/fs-config-parser/README.md

 # Error codes
 Error 15: JSONDecoderError
 <br>
-Error 15 means that FSCP read your save file, but it's rather empty or corrupted
+FSCP can read your save file, but it's either empty or corrupted

 <br>
 Error 16: Reading Error

-Error 16 means that FSCP read your save file, but it doesn't have any game keys to read.
+FSCP can read your save file, but it doesn't have any game keys to read.